 - genetics and pediatric health;

 - the health profile of immigrant children and youth in Canada.

 Two of the modules have an emphasis on the social determinants of health.
-Module 7 (English only at this time; French expected by June 2018) is specific to Indigenous early childhood development and was developed using a determinants of health model.
-Module 8 (English only at this time; French expected by June 2018) is more broadly applicable to early childhood development and includes an early childhood partnership tool that can be customized to identify partnership opportunities for particular program needs.
+Module 7 (English only at this time) is specific to Indigenous early childhood development and was developed using a determinants of health model.
+Module 8 (English only at this time) is more broadly applicable to early childhood development and includes an early childhood partnership tool that can be customized to identify partnership opportunities for particular program needs.
 Both modules feature innovative examples of intersectoral initiatives that show how data have been used to lead action on early childhood development.